 5. Keep credit applications to a minimum

 Try to avoid applying for credit frequently in short spaces of time.
 It makes lenders think you rely too much on credit.
-It doesn’t matter what form of credit you apply for or the amount you require, each application’s hard search can be seen by lenders.
+It doesn’t matter what form of credit you apply for or the amount you require, each application’s search can be seen by lenders.
 It’s a good idea to space applications out.

 6. Moving house